aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip/archive/deleteentry/_index.md

 ## DeleteEntry(int) {#deleteentry_1}

-Removes the entry from the entries list by index.
+Removes the entry from the entry list by index.

 ```csharp
 public Archive DeleteEntry(int entryIndex)